RexOps/rexify-website/content/get/index.md

 Rex is distributed via package managers for many different operating systems.
 The [Repology page of Rex](https://repology.org/project/rex/versions) is an up-to-date list of available Rex packages.

-We encourage you to help those package management projects to distribute Rex.
+We encourage ou to help those package management projects to distribute Rex.
 We are happy to support the process, so feel free to get us involved too.

 ### Community packages